 The relationship between a grandparent and a grandchild is a special one.
 Whether it is due to the difference in age or the fact that grandparents already have raised their own children, grandparents tend to view their grandchildren from a unique perspective.
 Grandparents often have concerns about the following:

-- College.
-They want their grandchildren to receive a college education without incurring enormous student loan debt.
+- They want their grandchildren to receive a college education without incurring enormous student loan debt.

-- Automobiles.
-They want each grandchild to be able to own a car.
+- They want each grandchild to be able to own a car.

-- Business.
-They want each grandchild to be able to start a business, if appropriate.
+- They want each grandchild to be able to start a business, if appropriate.

 There are a number of tools available to help grandparents address their concerns.
 These tools can often be used in combination to enable grandparents to achieve a variety of goals.

+The 529 Plan.
 Created under Section 529 of the Internal Revenue Code, 529 plans are designed to help families save for their children’s college education.
-Anyone, including grandparents, may establish these plans and /or make annual, nondeductible contributions to them.
+Anyone, including grandparents, may establish these plans and/or make annual, nondeductible contributions to them.
 Qualified state tuition plans are maintained by each state or state agency.
 A resident of one state may open a 529 plan in another state.
 Funds may be withdrawn for qualified higher education expenses at any qualifying college, university, or graduate school, and at most community colleges and vocational/technical schools.
 Educational expenses for private primary schools and high schools do not qualify.

-- Income tax.
-The principal tax advantage of a 529 plan is that the investment income earned in the account escapes federal income taxation and, in many states, state income taxation, provided that the funds are used exclusively for qualified higher education expenses.
-The longer the 529 plan is in effect, the more tax free income is accumulated.
-Funds not used for college education expenses are taxed as ordinary income to the distribute, with a 10% penalty imposed on the amount withdrawn.
+- Income Tax.
+The principal tax advantage of a 529 Plan is that the investment income earned in the account escapes federal income taxation and, in many states, state income taxation, provided that the funds are used exclusively for qualified higher education expenses.
+The longer the 529 Plan is in effect, the more tax free income is accumulated.
+Funds not used for college education expenses are taxed as ordinary income to the distributee, with a 10% penalty imposed on the amount withdrawn.